 Director, Camp TALKS

 Nashville, TN 37232

 Camp TALKS (Talking And Learning with Kids who Stutter)

-Purpose: Helping children and teens who stutter become more confident communicators!
-Addressing the "ABCs" (affective/emotional, behavioral, and cognitive/thinking aspects of stuttering).
+Purpose: Helping children and teens (7-17 years of age) who stutter become more confident communicators!
+Addressing the "ABCs" (affective/emotional, behavioral, and cognitive/thinking) aspects of stuttering.

 Cost: $500 for the five-day program.
 Scholarships are available!

-Information: A video from Camp TALKS 2015 and an application may be found on our website: http://www.vanderbilthealth.com/billwilkerson/44619
+Information: Videos from Camp TALKS campers, and the application and scholarship forms may be found on our website: https://www.vumc.org/hearingandspeechsciences/camp-talks , or contact Jack Henderson at firstname.lastname@example.org, or (615)875-7671.

 Camp Dream.
 Speak.
 Live.